pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 ### Providing additional parameters for add requests

-The `AddApiCall` handler accepts an optional key value pair parameter: `ApiCall AddApiCall(Dictionary<string, object> additionalInformation = null)`.
+The `AddApiCall` handler accepts an optional key value pair parameter: `Task<ApiCall> AddApiCall(Dictionary<string, object> additionalInformation = null)`.
 You can use this to provide additional input when you call the `Add` from your code in the collection class.
 Below sample shows how this feature is used to offer different SDK consumer methods for creating Team channel tabs (on the `TeamChannelTabCollection` class) while there's only one generic creation method implementation in the `TeamChannelTab` class.
 Let's start with the code in the `TeamChannelTabCollection` class:

 ```csharp
 public async Task<ITeamChannelTab> AddWikiTabAsync(string name)